Sylvia Benton: Career

-From 1928 to 1930, Benton was in Scotland, excavating the Sculptor's Cave at Covesea on the south shore of Moray Firth.
+From 1928 to 1930, she excavated the Sculptor's Cave at Covesea on the south shore of Moray Firth.
+She had travelled to examine the Pictish carvings but found ‘the floor was strewn with human bones’ which caused her to organize an excavation.
 She discovered evidence of human occupation dating to the Bronze Age, the late Roman Iron Age, and the medieval period.
 Uncovering layers of sand on the floor of the cave, Benton found human remains, burnt deposits in the soil and evidence of ancient stone hearths.
-Her methods were cutting edge for that time:“the sieving of every bucket/spadeful of deposit was remarkable for its time in Scotland, as was the amount of horizontal control she exercised through her grid.” - Ian A. G. ShepherdA large quantity of artefacts were uncovered that provided evidence of the dates of human occupation of the cave from the Late Bronze Age to the medieval period.
+Her methods were cutting edge for that time:“the sieving of every bucket/spadeful of deposit was remarkable for its time in Scotland, as was the amount of horizontal control she exercised through her grid.” - Ian A. G. ShepherdHowever, much the human remains has since been lost.
+Of the 1,600 bone fragments recovered by Benton, today just seven survive in the collections of National Museums Scotland and Elgin Museum.

+A large quantity of artefacts were uncovered that provided evidence of the dates of human occupation of the cave from the Late Bronze Age to the medieval period.
 She later determined that Bronze Age artefacts found in the cave were similar to objects found in Central Europe during the same time period.
 In a report to the Scottish Society of Antiquaries in 1931, she proposed that the human occupants at the site had immigrated from Central Europe, which was contrary to the views of the Scottish Antiquarian community.
 Thirty years later, her views were widely accepted and the 'Covesea phase' was recognised as a significant time period of the Late Bronze Age in Scotland.
 Benton was elected as a Fellow of the Society of Antiquaries of Scotland in 1928.